History of Jackie Chan in Timeline

 2011: Expansion of Dragon's Heart Foundation to Europe

-December 2012: Criticism of Hong Kong as a "city of protest" and of the United States
+December 2012: Criticism of Hong Kong and the United States

-June 2013: Response to Death Hoax
+June 2013: Response to death hoax

-November 2013: Unveiling of Jackie Chan Statue
+November 2013: Unveiling of Jackie Chan's statue

 In November 2013, a statue of Jackie Chan was unveiled in front of what is now known as the JC Film Gallery.

-2013: Start of Term as Member of National Committee of the Chinese People's Political Consultative Conference
+2013: Begining terms as a member of the National Committee of the Chinese People's Political Consultative Conference

 Since 2013, Jackie Chan has been a pro-China politician, having served two terms as a delegate to the National Committee of the Chinese People's Political Consultative Conference, China's political advisory body.